AfaqNabi/MongoDB_Project/README.txt

-A simple mock project using data from stackoverflow and using MongoDB as the DataBase
+## MongoDB Project
+A python project in the CLI using Python and MongoDB to allow users to mkae posts and comments on a mock stackoverflow website